MortadhaHouch/nestJS_starter/README.md

 - ✅ **TypeScript Support:** Type safety for your frontend components and logic.
 - ✅ **Development Server:** Hot-reloading for a smooth development experience.
 - ✅ **API Proxy:** Pre-configured to proxy API requests to the NestJS backend, avoiding CORS issues in development.

+## Roadmap

+We are continuously working to improve this starter repository.
+Here are some of the features we plan to add:

+**Frontend:**
+- 🚀 **Kanban Boards:** A feature-rich, interactive Kanban board for task management.
+- 🚀 **Real-time Collaboration:** WebSocket integration for live collaboration features.
+- 🚀 **MDX Editor:** A powerful Markdown editor with component support for creating rich content.

+**Backend & DevOps:**
+- 🚀 **Redis Caching:** Integration with Redis for high-performance caching.
+- 🚀 **Nginx Integration:** Configuration for using Nginx as a reverse proxy and load balancer in production.

 ## Project Structure